Tawanchai P.K. Saenchaimuaythaigym

-Narongsak Kaewmala ((ณรงค์ศักดิ์ แก้วมาลา; born April 7, 1999)), known professionally as Tawanchai P.K.Saenchai (ตะวันฉาย พี.เค.แสนชัย) is a professional Muay Thai fighter and kickboxer.
-He is the current ONE Muay Thai Featherweight World Champion since September 29, 2022.
+Narongsak Kaewmala (ณรงค์ศักดิ์ แก้วมาลา; born April 7, 1999), known professionally as Tawanchai P.K.Saenchai (ตะวันฉาย พี.เค.แสนชัย) is a professional Muay Thai fighter and kickboxer.
+He currently competes in the Featherweight division of ONE Championship, where he is the former ONE Featherweight Muay Thai World Champion.
+As of September 22, 2026, he is ranked #1 in the ONE Featherweight Muay Thai rankings.

 Biography

 Tawanchai was born in Pattaya, he started his fighting career at Petchrungruang gym under the name Jatukam Petchrungruang when he was eight years old.
 He moved to Bangkok and made his debut in Lumpinee Stadium at the age of 14.

 In 2015, Tawanchai moved to P.K.Saenchaimuaythaigym in Southern Bangkok.

 He quickly made a name for himself and jumped up multiple weight classes at a time.
 In 2017 he won the Thailand 126 lbs Title by defeating Wayunoi Petchkiatpetch.

 On September 7, 2018, Tawanchai defeated Muay Thai Fighter of the Year 2017 Kulabdam Sor Jor Piekuthai.
 Kulabdam and his team were convinced that he could win a rematch and negotiated for another fight only weeks later, Tawanchai won again and went into the trilogy fight with confidence.
 Tawanchai would end up winning all three fights and the 6 million baht worth of side bet during the third fight, positioning himself as one of the best fighters in the country.
 For his results during the year 2018 he received multiple fighter of the year awards.

 He would confirm his status on March 26, 2019, with a stoppage win over Sangmanee Sor Tienpo at the Parunchai Birthday show; Sangmanee had never been stopped in his career.
 Sangmanee won the rematch by decision 3 months later, handing his first loss to Tawanchai in almost 2 years.

 On July 27, 2019, Tawanchai fought for the first time under kickboxing rules for the Wu Lin Feng World Cup in China, it was his first fight outside of Thailand and he won by decision.